-- the demise and subsequent bailouts of international banks by governments attempting to prevent financial system collapse; and
+- The demise and subsequent bailouts of international banks by governments attempting to prevent financial system collapse.

 Real Interaction Between Two Disciplines

-Focused On Both The Legal And Economics Perspectives
+Focused On Both The Legal And Economic Perspectives

-- apply legal and economic knowledge, theories and models for the testing or the development of policies of firms, organizations, or governmental bodies; and
+- Apply legal and economic knowledge, theories and models for the testing or the development of policies of firms, organizations, or governmental bodies.

-- be able to professionally collaborate with others in interdisciplinary teams while evaluating one’s own performances, and contribute to combining and generating new knowledge within the team.
+- Able to professionally collaborate with others in interdisciplinary teams while evaluating your own performances, and contribute to combining and generating new knowledge within the team.